GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Language systems stand on a tripod.
-There’s the language, there’s the libraries, and there are the tools.
-And how successful a language is depends on a complex interaction between those three things.
+> ### A great programmer thinks about the program on a constant basis, whether driving or eating.
+That method takes an incredible amount of mental energy.
 >
-> ~ *L. Peter Deutsch*
+> ~ *Bill Gates*

 ---
 ## 🏎 Quick Facts